DeuxAlpha/dynamic-querying/DynamicQuerying/README.md

     }]
 }
 ```
-Is going to result only in results for Jeremy Flucker.
+Is going to result only in results for Jeremy Out.

 However, the following request:
 ```json